Brain damaged Archie Battersbee dies after life support switched off

 The High Court gave medical professionals permission to stop treating Archie despite the wishes of his parents.

-Doctors had been allowed to do this from 11am last Wednesday, after other cut-off points over the week had been pushed back while parents made last-minute bids to delay treatment.
+Doctors had been allowed to do this from 11am last Wednesday, after other cut-off points over the week had been pushed back while his parents made last-minute bids to delay treatment.

 His parents made an appeal to the European Court of Human Rights in a final attempt to postpone the withdrawal of treatment, but this was also rejected.